yuexinw6057/github-tutorial/directions.md

 ## _Directions_

-DRIVER -
+DAY 1 -
 1. Create a NEW repository on GITHUB called - github-tutorial
 2. Copy the SSH Link
 3. Clone it to your IDE (it will say it is EMPTY that is OK)
 4. Navigate into it and create a `README.md` file.
 This is where you will work.
+5. Open up your NOTES, Slide Decks, the SEP10 Site
-5. As you edit, make a commit every once in a while.
-Don't forget to push
+6. As you edit, make a commit every once in a while.
+Don't forget to push!!

-NAVIGATOR -
+DAY 2 -
-1. Open up your NOTES, Slide Decks, the SEP10 Site
-2. Begin with a description of the difference between GIT and GITHUB
+1. Swap tutorials with your assigned partner.
+2. Review their work.
+What are they missing?
+Make notes of it.
+Suggest revisions.
-3.
+3. Submit a pull request.

 ## _Topics_